 The Risk of Skin Cancer and Lip Protection

-Did you know that lip cancer is a thing?
-And it’s more common on the bottom lip because it gets more sun exposure.
-Regular use of SPF lip balm can significantly reduce that risk.
+Did you know that there is lip cancer?
+And it’s more prevalent on the bottom lip because it’s more sun exposed.
+Regular use of SPF lip balm can cut down that risk.

 The Benefits of Using SPF Lip Balm Daily